This should be called “stupidity and good luck,” but that doesn’t sound as good.

 It’s hard enough stepping from hummock to hummock, and judging which patches of moss appear to firm enough to briefly hold weight.
 I also had a serious desire not to get my feet wet.
 My boots are lined with Gore-Tex, which is to say they aren’t waterproof.
 Immersion over the instep is sure to result in damp socks, which is a drag early in the morning.

 But a bog on a hillside–it’s like a slanted swimming pool.
 Not supposed to be possible!
 I named it the Bog of Curses.
 Halfway across I abandoned my shortcut and headed straight up the hill in hope of finding the lost track.
 Which I did.
-I turned and made good time to the woods and was, of course, on the right track into the woods.
+I turned and made good time, on the right track into the woods.

 This little escapade of freelancing taught me a useful Challenge lesson (and not for the first time): Don’t cut corners.
 Stick to a path, which is the product of collective intelligence.
 A path is the original example of crowdsourcing, by human beings and animals.